dave1010/clipea/README.md

 Mac:

+    brew tap dave1010/clipea
-    brew install clipea #TODO
+    brew install clipea
     clipea setup

 Linux or manual Mac install:

+    pip install llm
     git clone https://github.com/dave1010/clipea.git
     cd clipea
     ./clipea setup
     ./clipea add current dir to my path on shell login

-## Zsh Shell integration
+## Zsh Shell integration and Alias

-Clipea takes advantage of zsh's `print -f`, which allows it to output commands on the commandline.
+Clipea takes advantage of zsh's `print -z`, which allows it to output commands on the commandline.

-This requires running `source clipea.zsh`.
+This requires running `source clipea.zsh alias`.

 Clipea can set up a handy `??` alias that runs this for you.

     source clipea.zsh alias
     source ~/.zshrc

-## How it works
+## Internals

+Clipea is currently written in PHP but may switch to Python ([#3](https://github.com/dave1010/clipea/issues/3)).

 Clipea uses [llm](https://github.com/simonw/llm) to interact with large language models.

-Install dependencies:

-    pip install llm

-Set up your LLM.
-Eg [OpenAI](https://platform.openai.com/account/api-keys) or [another model](https://llm.datasette.io/en/stable/other-models.html).

-    llm keys set openai
+By default it will use OpenAI's GPT-3.5 model but can be configured to other models, such as Llama.
+Running `clipea setup` will talk you through getting OpenAI keys.

 ## Privacy

-Clipea uses `llm`, which can be set to use OpenAI's LLMs or your own local one.
+Clipea uses OpenAI's APIs by default, though can be set to use any LLM that `llm` supports.

 Only very basic environment info like your OS and editor is sent to the LLM.